October 2007 and Spring, 2015

 Believe me, you should try it sometime.

 And the second time.
-In the fall of 2014, and into 2015, the Chinese government was cracking down hard on foreign web sites, and foreign email addresses, and almost anything that is foreign.
+In the fall of 2014, and into 2015, the Chinese government was cracking down hard on foreign web sites, and foreign email addresses, and almost anything that was foreign.
 Foreign businesses targeted for investigations, foreign products assailed.

 In the new shopping mall ten minutes from our home, there was – for reasons unknown – a 25 foot statue of liberty, complete, for about two years.
 A new shopping mall for modern Chinese, with modern ideas.